aniketmohanty82/LinuXpert/README.md

 #### NOTE: Checkstyle has its own XML file where you can specify the conditions you want.
 I have created a sample XML file for now but I would advise you to expand it

 ### List
-A bash script that lists all items in teh current directory with much more ease and simplicity than *ls*.
+A bash script that lists all items in the current directory with much more ease and simplicity than *ls*.
 Also provides key details on how to use *ls* to help users
 ```
 list
 ```